Intensive short-term dynamic psychotherapy: Davanloo's discovery of the unconscious consequences of attachment trauma

 The rage is a product of thwarted efforts to attach from the past.
 Those thwarted efforts to love and be loved yield pain, in the form of what Bowlby described as protest.
 The pain yields a reactive rage at the loved person who thwarted attachment efforts.

 Complete experiencing of the rageful impulse is typically accompanied by a tremendous relief at finally getting something out which has yearned for release.
 However, the relief is typically short lived.

 Next, Davanloo almost invariably noted that patients then experience a tremendous wave of guilt about the rage.
 The guilt is a product of the fact that the old rageful feelings were with a person who was also loved.
 It is this guilt, Davanloo discovered, which is the key ingredient in symptom formation and character difficulties.
 Symptoms and interpersonal difficulties (usually unconscious efforts to ward off intimacy and closeness) are the product of guilt, which turns the rage back on the self.
 For instance, the rage of a two-year-old toward a mother who dies may be experienced in the present as suicidal feelings (self-directed murderous rage).

 Beneath the guilty feelings from the past, Davanloo almost invariably noted painful feelings about thwarted efforts at emotional closeness to parents and others in childhood.
-Finally, at the deepest layer of feelings are the still powerful yearnings for closeness, attachment, and love.

 The goal of the ISTDP therapist is, as rapidly as possible, to help the patient overcome resistance, and then experience all the waves of mixed, genuine feeling, previously unconscious, triggered by the intense therapeutic process.
 Those feelings are traced back to their origins in the past, and then both therapist and patient come to understand how the patient came to be the "consciously confused, unconsciously driven" person in the present.
 Old pockets of emotion are drained, the patient has a clearer self-narrative, and self-destructive symptoms and defences are renounced.
 The understanding gained is not just cognitive, but goes to the fundamental, emotional core.
 The influence of Freud's early trauma theory is evident.